NET WORTH: $1.12 billion

 FUNDING AREAS: Health & Community, Veterans & Military Families, LGBT Community, STEM Diversity, Libraries

-OVERVIEW: Marc Andreessen ed his firm, Andreessen Horowitz, in its decision to give away half its income to charity.
-He and his wife, Laura, have a family foundation, and as a longtime philanthropist in her own right, Laura appears to have a major influence over Marc's giving.
+OVERVIEW: Marc Andreessen supported his firm, Andreessen Horowitz, in its decision to give away half its income to charity.
+He and his wife, Laura, have a family foundation, and as a longtime philanthropist in her own right, Laura appears to have a major influence over Marc's grantmaking.

 BACKGROUND: Marc Andreessen received his bachelor's from University of Illinois, Urbana-Champaign.
-He was the coauthor of Mosaic, the first widely used web browser, but is probably best known as the cofounder of Netscape.
-This early success enabled him to cofound Andreessen Horowitz, a venture capital firm that has enabled him to become a major stakeholder in a number of tech giants, including Facebook.
-In 2006, he married Laura Arrillaga, the heir to her father's real estate fortune and career philanthropist.
+He was the co-author of Mosaic, the first widely used web browser, but he is probably best known as the co-founder of Netscape.
+This early success enabled him to co-found Andreessen Horowitz, a venture capital firm that has enabled him to become a major stakeholder in a number of tech giants, including Facebook.
+In 2006, he married Laura Arrillaga, the heir to her father's real estate fortune and a career philanthropist.

-Andreessen, for his part, is hoping that his firm's idea takes off and is adopted by other venture capitalists, seeing the initiative as an attempt to improve the public image of his sector.
+Andreessen, for his part, hopes that his firm's idea takes off and that it is adopted by other venture capitalists.
+He sees the initiative as an attempt to improve the public image of his sector.

-HEALTH & COMMUNITY: The first major gift that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
-After giving a lot of thought to what their first major gift as a couple would be, they chose emergency services because they wanted to give back in their community.
+HEALTH & COMMUNITY: The first major grant that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
+After giving a lot of thought to what their first major grant as a couple would be, they chose emergency services because they wanted to give back in their community.

 VETERANS & MILITARY FAMILIES: In early 2016, Andreessen and Laura funded four nonprofits working to increase veteran participation, success and inclusion in the tech sector, helping veterans, their families and the companies they work for achieve their full potential.
 Grantees included Institute for Veterans and Military Families (IVMF) housed at Syracuse University and VetsinTech which supports veterans through reintegration services that connect them to the national technology ecosystem.

-STEM DIVERSITY: Andreessen and Laura have also given to several nonprofits including Code2040, Girls Who Code, and Hack the Hood in order to increase diversity in the tech world.
+STEM DIVERSITY: Andreessen and Laura have also made grants to several nonprofits including Code2040, Girls Who Code, and Hack the Hood in order to increase diversity in the tech world.